d6lts/htmLawed/readme.txt

     GPL v3 license
     Copyright Santosh Patnaik, MD, PhD
+    Initiated May 2008

 About the module
 ----------------

     The htmLawed Drupal module enables the use of the htmLawed (X)HTML filter/purifier in Drupal.
-Unlike Drupal's HTML filter, htmLawed allows fine control on the HTML markup (e.g., restricting URLs by protocols and limiting element attributes), balances tags, etc. Unlike filters like HTMLPurifier, the single-file htmLawed is much faster, more customizable, uses 10-20x less memory, is 10-20x smaller, works with PHP 4, covers all HTML markup, etc.
+Unlike Drupal's HTML filter, htmLawed allows fine control on the HTML markup (e.g., restricting URLs by protocols and limiting element-specific attributes), ensures proper nesting and balancing of tags, etc. Unlike filters like HTMLPurifier, the single-file htmLawed is much faster, more customizable, uses 10-20x less memory, is 10-20x smaller, works with PHP 4, covers all HTML markup, etc.

     The module: